danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Consumers commit offsets by interacting with the Group Coordinator broker**, not by writing directly to the `consumer_offsets` topic.
 - **The Controller is a broker elected by ZooKeeper** to be responsible for partition leadership assignment (in addition to normal tasks).
 - **Producers automatically handle broker leader changes** by requesting new leaders from any broker and resuming production.
+- `unclean.leader.election.enable=true` allows non ISR replicas to become leader, ensuring availability but losing consistency as data loss might occur
+- A Kafka broker automatically creates a topic if a producer sends a message, a consumer reads a message, or a client requests metadata for the topic, when `auto.create.topics.enable` is set to **true**.
+- Adding partitions causes **new records with the same key to potentially go to different partitions**, while existing records stay put.

 ### Other:
 - **Serialization converts objects to byte streams** for transmission, while deserialization does the opposite.